Food and Nutrition Service (FNS), USDA.

 Executive Order 13175 requires Federal agencies to consult and coordinate with tribes on a government-to-government basis on policies that have Tribal implications, including regulations, legislative comments or proposed legislation, and other policy statements or actions that have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.

 Currently, FNS provides regularly scheduled quarterly consultation sessions as a venue for collaborative conversations with Tribal officials or their designees.
 Reports from these consultations are part of the USDA annual reporting on Tribal consultation and collaboration.
 FNS will respond in timely and meaningful manner to Tribal government requests for consultation concerning this proposed rule.
-The policies contained in this rulemaking should not have Tribal implications that preempt Tribal law.
+The policies contained in this rulemaking Start Printed Page 8020should not have Tribal implications that preempt Tribal law.

 Civil Rights Impact Analysis